agiledev-students-spring2023/final-project-openedu/ux-design/prototype/readme.txt

-The exported files of the completed prototype should reside in this directory.
+Currently we do not have dynamic components that overlay, so the exported files for prototype would be the same with Wireframes diagrams.